-- · Keep emails brief and include a clear subject line - Double check everything you write - · Check who you are sending the email to before doing so - Make sure the email says clearly what its purpose is - Only use email to communicate factual information - Ensure the communication is as positive as possible and do not convey bad news by email - Ensure that all emails are as progressional and formal as possible
+- Keep emails brief and include a clear subject line - Double check everything you write - Check who you are sending the email to before doing so to avoid GDPR breaches. - Make sure the email says clearly what its purpose is - Only use email to communicate factual information

+• Ensure the communication is as positive as possible and do not convey bad news by email

+• Ensure that all emails are as professional and formal as possible.